brookebenator/Enterprise-Asset-Insights-Power-BI/README.md

 **Overview**
 Note: Please note that the data presented in this report has been AI-generated and simulated for demonstration purposes only and does not represent real company data

-This PowerBI dashboard is a fully-functional, mock version of a real dashboard with similar elements I created for the Government Compliance team, where I manage a database of enterprise government-owned assets that merges together 3 different software environments.
+This Power BI dashboard is a fully-functional, mock version of a real dashboard with similar elements I created for the Government Compliance team, where I manage a database of enterprise government-owned assets that merges together 3 different software environments.
 These visualizations provide insights into necessary information such as best historical data, asset usage, and asset trends.

 ![Summary Page](https://github.com/brookebenator/Enterprise-Asset-Insights-Power-BI/blob/main/Summary%20Page.jpeg)
 ---